 Click on the booking to find out arrival and departure times of groups.

 The program is available to groups of all types and interests.
-While our most common field trip groups are university and high school groups, we also host elementary school groups, French first language and immersion schools, seniors, naturalist groups, clubs, girl guides, and large family groups.
+While our most common field trip groups are university and high school classes, we also host grades 5-8 elementary school groups, French first language and immersion schools, First Nations youth, seniors, and clubs such as Girl Guides, naturalists, or photography enthusiasts.

 |Peak season pricing